 Thus began my career in teaching.
 Offering kids who were already disadvantaged an adequate education would not level the playing field- but it was a start.
 I definitely wasn't the best teacher.
 There were plenty of times my lessons flopped or spelling time wasn't included in the schedule.
 I tried.

-But today, my last batch pf pumpkins graduated on to high school.
+But today, my last batch of pumpkins graduated on 8th grade.

 On my tours, I introduce kids to "white gold" that delicious cash crop grown here and there.
 I teach them about slavery and our shared slave law, the Code Noir.
 I describe a religion with deep, deep roots that is still practiced there, a religion hidden under the Catholicism imposed by our shared colonial rulers.
 I point out similarities in our architecture.
 I went there to learn about our shared culture.
 I returned having learned much more.

-After years of work and suffering, the Haitian Revolution made Saint Domingue the first free black nation in the western hemisphere.
-In my selective research, the story stopped there with great victory.
+In my selective research, the story stopped with the victorious revolution at the turn of the century.
+(Didn't realize that independence had actually been leased from France.
+The mortgage of 21 billion dollars was paid over the following 50 years.)
 I knew thousands of Haitians emigrated to New Orleans after this, as the revolution had destroyed much of the farmland.
 I read about Haitian immigrants that impacted New Orleans' history.
-But that ignores the rest of Haiti's story.
+But that ignores the rest of Haiti's story and the current circumstances Haitians deal with every day.

 One of the things I love about children is their curiosity.
 They question everything and are constantly on the hunt for connections.
 On each of my tours, kids will reference something that I'll invariably want to go look up, freshen up and remember.
 That I have to stop and refresh is always a bit embarrassing.
 But here's why: